yabab-dev/ng2-ckeditor/README.md

 export class AppModule { }
 ```

-The use it in your component :
+Then use it in your component :

 ```javascript
 import {Component} from '@angular/core';